We have always enjoyed units from Karen Caroe and Clocks and Time looks like a fun way to learn about something that is so important to us each day.

 Good general resource for teaching clocks and time.
 See left sidebar for a variety of information and activities.

-Explanation of how to tell time.
-Practice sheets are at the bottom.
+Explanation of how to tell time including interactive practice problems at the bottom.

 Explanation of how to convert from military to 12-hour time.